t2-project/documentation/source/measurements/results.rst

 Standard Usage Scenario
 -----------------------

-**Research question:** What is more energy efficient in the standard usage scenario with 1 user, monolith or microservices?
+**Research question:** What is more energy efficient in the standard usage scenario with 1 user, modulith or microservices?

 **Scenario:** One user checks out the inventory, thinks for 30 sec, adds a random product to cart, thinks again, add a second product, thinks again, add a third product, and finally confirms the order.

 **Findings:**

-* The monolith in the standard usage scenario with 1 user is more efficient than the microservices implementation.
+* The modulith in the standard usage scenario with 1 user is more efficient than the microservices implementation.

 .. collapse:: <strong>Measurement</strong>
     :open: